- Search The Registry

 The Frogs Club, 1913

 On this date in 1908, The Frogs Club was organized in New York.
-The Frogs was a group of African American theatrical professionals.
+The Frogs was a group of Black theatrical professionals.

 It was founded by Bert Williams, George Walker, and Sam Corker.
 The group was named after the characters in Aristophane's play and Aesop's fable.
 The founders meant the organization's name to symbolize their feelings of dignity and responsibility.
 The Frogs were held in great respect by the Harlem community and held benefits in various cities on the East Coast.
 Other members were Bob Cole, Lester A. Walton, James Reese Europe, Alex Rogers, Tom Brown, J. Rosamond Johnson, Jesse Shipp, and R.C.
 McPherson (Cecil Mack).